 - Unsalted butter (soften): It's important to use room temperature butter so it blends well with other ingredients easily.

-- Powder sugar: Sift it ahead if it looks very lumpy.
+- Powdered sugar: Sift it ahead if it looks very lumpy.

 - Salt: It adds more depth in flavor.